Lech Poznań: Friendships and rivalries

-For over a decade Lech supporters have a fellowship with fans from Arka Gdynia and KS Cracovia sometimes called the Wielka Triada or The Great Triad.
-Close friendship links Lech fans also with KSZO Ostrowiec Świętokrzyski and ŁKS Łódź supporters.
+For over three decades, Lech supporters have had a fellowship with fans from Arka Gdynia and Cracovia, sometimes called the Wielka Triada or The Great Triad.
+Close friendship also links Lech fans with KSZO Ostrowiec Świętokrzyski and ŁKS Łódź supporters.
 Among the more ardent element of supporters, there are some private contacts with Fratria, fans of Spartak Moscow, and Crveni Đavoli, fans of Radnički Kragujevac from Serbia.